mblwhoi/drupal_faceted_search/README.txt

 ***********

-The Faceted Search module provides a search API and a search interface for allowing users to navigate content in such a way that they can rapidly get acquainted with the scope and nature of the content, and never feel lost in the data.
+The Faceted Search module provides a search API and a search interface for allowing users to browse content in such a way that they can rapidly get acquainted with the scope and nature of the content, and never feel lost in the data.
 More than a search interface, this is an information navigation and discovery tool.